anomic30/Storz/CONTRIBUTING.md

 # Welcome to Hacktoberfest !!!

 Hello coders! this year, we are proud to open-source our hackathon project.
 We welcome everyone to join our quest and contribute in this next-gen web3 project.
-Join our [Discord](https://discord.gg/Z9hbT8RGNG) server for all the latest updates regarding the contributions
+Join our [Discord](https://discord.gg/Z9hbT8RGNG) server for all the latest updates regarding the contributions.

 ### Also, get yourself free goodies after a successful pull/merge request!